-- 1. Personal leave days shall require no explanation; however, prior notification of absence for personal leave may be requested by principal/supervisor. - 2.
+- Whenever possible in non-emergency situations, as a courtesy, the teacher should provide prior notification of dates of absence for personal leave to the principal/supervisor at least one day prior so that sub arrangements can be made.
+Personal leave days shall require no explanation and do not require the filling out of request forms or approval forms.
+Personal leave is not vacation and is not used to extend breaks such as winter or spring break. - 2.
 In emergency situations, written notification of personal leave may be requested after the leave has been taken.
-It is understood that the teacher will assume the responsibility in such an emergency of notifying the principal/supervisor at the earliest possible time of the absence. - B. Religious Observance: Teachers may use four (4) days of leave per school year for religious observances.
+It is understood that the teacher will assume the responsibility in such an emergency of notifying the principal/supervisor at the earliest possible time of the absence.

+B. Religious Observance: Teachers may use four (4) days of leave per school year for religious observances.
 Prior notification of absence for religious observance may be requested by principal/supervisor.